rioharper/VocalForge/README.md

 # An End-to-End Toolkit for Voice Datasets

-`vocal-forge` is an open-source toolkit written in Python 🐍  that is meant to cut down the time to create datasets for, TTS models, hotword detection models, and more so you can spend more time training, and less time sifting through audio data.
+`VocalForge` is an open-source toolkit written in Python 🐍  that is meant to cut down the time to create datasets for, TTS models, hotword detection models, and more so you can spend more time training, and less time sifting through audio data.

 Using [Nvidia's NEMO](https://github.com/NVIDIA/NeMo), [PyAnnote](https://github.com/pyannote/pyannote-audio), [CTC segmentation](https://github.com/lumaku/ctc-segmentation) , [OpenAI's Whisper](https://github.com/openai/whisper), this repo will take you from raw audio to a fully formatted dataset, refining both the audio and text automatically.

 *NOTE: While this does reduce time on spent on dataset curation, verifying the output at each step is important as it isn't perfect*

+*this is a very much an experimental release, so bugs and updates will be frequent*

 ![a flow chart of how this repo works](https://github.com/rioharper/VocalForge/blob/main/media/join_processes.svg?raw=true)

 ## Features:

-#### `refineaudio.py`
+#### `audio_demo.py`
 - ⬇️ **Download audio**  from a YouTube playlist (perfect for podcasts/interviews) OR input your own raw audio files (wav format)
 - 🎵 **Remove Non Speech Data**
 - 🗣🗣 **Remove Overlapping Speech**